 14. Begam

 Feast on Mediterranean platters from truffle risottos to mezze platters and croquettes.
-Serving refreshing and delicious drinks, you can call for spicy margaritas or choose from its arrays of mocktails.
+Serving refreshing and delicious drinks, you can call for spicy margaritas or choose from its array of mocktails.

 📍Third Floor, D 5, Block D, Defence Colony, Defence Colony, New Delhi